daretoIT/generate-dotnet-dev-certificate/README.md

 like Ubuntu 18.04 or 20.04.
 You will get SSL Connection errors if two Wep Apps need to communicate with each other.

 ## Solution
-You need to generate self-signed certificates with OpenSSL and manually configure Kestrel to use them.
+You need to generate self-signed certificates with OpenSSL to successfully use them.
 To simplify the process of generating these certificates for developers this script was created.

 Tested with Ubuntu 20.04 and dotnet core 5.0